 What is Interior Design?

 Interior design refers to the process of designing the interior floor plan of a public, commercial, or private building.
-This includes both the process of handling the aesthetic design of the interior (decisions related to things like furnishing and paint) and the practical concerns such as how different rooms are connected to one another.
+This includes both handling the aesthetic design of the interior (decisions related to elements like furnishings and paint) and the practical concerns such as how different rooms are connected to one another.
 This can be distinct from the design of general layouts and building exteriors or it can be done as a part of the initial design phases of the project.

 Interior design projects can be technical, creative, or both.
-While most people think of interior design in the same way they think of interior decorating (and these two fields do often overlap), several technical and technological skills are associated with interior design.
-Not only will you need to learn how to use applications like AutoCAD or SketchUp to design floor plans, but you’ll also need to learn how to work with clients, how to provide reasonable and actionable floor plans and you’ll need to have a basic understanding of the regulations and laws that govern how different buildings are designed (within reason, an interior designer who specializes in floor plans for commercial buildings probably won’t need to know the laws governing plumbing infrastructure but they should have a good idea how to avoid creating fire hazards in their designs).
+While most people think of interior design in the same way they think of interior decorating (and these two fields often overlap), several technical and technological skills are associated with interior design.
+Not only will you need to learn how to use applications like AutoCAD or SketchUp to design floor plans, but you’ll also need to learn how to work with clients, provide reasonable and actionable floor plans, and have a basic understanding of the regulations and laws that govern how different buildings are designed.
+(For example, an Interior Designer who specializes in floor plans for commercial buildings probably won’t need to know the laws governing plumbing infrastructure, but they should have a good understanding of how to avoid creating fire hazards in their designs.)

 Read more about what Interior Design is and why you should learn it.